Uniform K-stability of polarized spherical varieties: Appendix. Uniform Yau--Tian--Donaldson conjecture for polarized spherical manifolds, by Yuji Odaka Department of Mathematics, Kyoto University, Kyoto 606-8285, Japan email: yodaka@math.kyoto-u.ac.jp

 because of \eqref{inclusion}.
-(In the case of test configurations i.e., when $\mathcal{L}$ is relatively ample, these $\{a_{m,l}\}$ are determined by $\{\lambda_{a,k}\}$ in the terminology of section~\ref{sec_stability} of this paper.)
-The proof follows from standard arguments so we omit but see and compare with \cite{Od} for instance.
-Similarly, the following set, in which we allow the integer index $l$ to be not necessarily negative:
+(In the case of test configurations, \textit{i.e.}, when $\mathcal{L}$ is relatively ample, these $\{a_{m,l}\}$ are determined by $\{\lambda_{a,k}\}$ in the terminology of Section~\ref{sec_stability} of this paper.)
+The proof follows from standard arguments, so we omit it, but see and compare with \cite{Od} for instance.
+Similarly, the set